- Skills in Literature

 This course introduces students to all the elements of live theater as literature, production, and performance.
 Class activities include instruction in acting techniques such as scene study, improvisation, vocal production, and stage movement.
 Monologues and short scenes are performed as part of the course.
 Students study the basics of stage production in set design and construction, design and use of lighting, elements of costume design, and the use and construction of props.
 Meets first period.

 This course provides an opportunity for students of all levels to develop their artistic talents in various media.
 The class begins with drawing in pencil, charcoal, and ink, and progresses to use of pastels, watercolors, and acrylics.
-Students also engage in linoleum block printing making and collage.
+Students also engage in linoleum-block print making and collage.
 Special projects are introduced to expose them to a variety of materials and may include clay or 3-D sculpture.
 Materials fee: $50.
-Meets second period.
+Meets first period.